Random Access Channel Coding in the Finite Blocklength Regime: Tests for No Active Transmitters

+\end{enumerate} \end{corollary} \begin{IEEEproof} Notice that in \eqref{eq:achPUPE}, the only modification from \thmref{thm:nonasymp} is the replacement of the coefficients $\binom{k}{t}$ in \eqref{eq:wrongtime} and $\binom{k}{t-s}$ in \eqref{eq:confususer1}--\eqref{eq:confususer} by the coefficients $\binom{k-1}{t}$ and $\binom{k-1}{t-s}$, respectively.
+To see how \corref{cor:pupe} is derived from \thmref{thm:nonasymp}, observe that the PUPE \eqref{eq:PUPE} measures the fraction of transmitted messages missing from the list of decoded messages.
+Therefore, to bound the PUPE for the RAC, we can multiply the error probability bounds in \eqref{eq:nonasymptotic} that correspond to the case where $t$ out of $k$ messages are decoded by $\frac{k-(t-s)}{k}$, where $s$ is the number of messages decoded incorrectly.

+Similarly, under the PUPE, the coefficient $\binom{K}{K-s}$ in the $K$-transmitter MAC bound \eqref{eq:MACbound} is replaced by $\binom{K-1}{K-s}$ in \eqref{eq:MACboundPUPE} since we can multiply the error probability bounds in \eqref{eq:MACbound1}--\eqref{eq:MACbound2}, corresponding to the case where $s$ out of $K$ messages are decoded incorrectly, by $\frac{s}{K}$. \end{IEEEproof}

+From the proof of \thmref{thm:ach}, the error probability bounds in \eqref{eq:PUPEeqfirst}--\eqref{eq:PUPEeqlast} behave as $O\left(\frac{1}{\sqrt{n_k}}\right)$.
+This implies that under the PUPE criterion \eqref{eq:PUPE}, our encoding and decoding scheme described in \secref{sec:codedesign} achieves the same first three order terms as \thmref{thm:ach}.
+Only the constant $O(1)$ term in \eqref{eq:mainresult} is affected by the change from the joint error probability to the PUPE.

+The PUPE criterion becomes critical in applications of the Gaussian RAC with $K \to \infty$, where the energy per bit ($\frac{nP}{2 \log_2 M}$) and the number of bits sent by each transmitter ($\log_2 M$) are fixed as the blocklength $n$ grows, and all $K$ transmitters are active.
+In \cite{polyanskiy2017perspective}, Polyanskiy shows that in this regime, the joint error probability goes to 1 as $K \to \infty$.
+As we saw in \eqref{eq:MACboundPUPE}, the PUPE introduces scaling factors $\frac{s}{K}$ in front of the error terms corresponding to $s$ out of $K$ messages decoded incorrectly, for $s = 1, \dots, K$.
+In the regime $K \to \infty$, the number of these terms is infinite, and the PUPE can be strictly less than $1$ even as the joint error probability approaches 1.
+In \cite{polyanskiy2017perspective}, Polyanskiy shows that the PUPE behaves nontrivially in this regime.

-\section{Tests for no active transmitters}
+\section{Tests for No Active Transmitters}

-In this section, we give an analysis of the error probabilities of the composite binary hypothesis test that we use to decide between $H_0$: ``no active transmitters", and $H_1$: ``$k \in \{1, 2, \dots, K\}$ active transmitters"; that is
+In this section, we give an analysis of the error probabilities of the composite binary hypothesis test that we use to decide between $H_0$: ``no active transmitters," and $H_1$: ``$k \in [K]$ active transmitters;" that is

-In the context of \thmref{thm:Pe}, the maximal number of transmitters, $K$, can be infinite.
-In that case, enumerating all alternative possibilities as in \eqref{eq:originalht} becomes infeasible, and a universal (goodness-of-fit) test is appropriate:
+In the context of \thmref{thm:nonasymp}, the maximal number of transmitters, $K$, can be infinite.
+In that case, enumerating all alternative possibilities as in \eqref{eq:originalht} becomes infeasible, and a universal (goodness-of-fit) test